-Utilize the City's Park Six-Year Capital Improvement Program (CIP) as the short-term budgetary prioritization of park development.
-Identify projects on the CIP that are the City's top park development priorities for funding and completion within the six-year timeframe.
+Utilize the city's Park Six-Year Capital Improvement Program (CIP) as the short-term budgetary prioritization of park development.
+Identify projects on the CIP that are the city's top park development priorities for funding and completion within the six-year timeframe.
 The CIP shall be reviewed annually and updated on a two-year cycle by the Poulsbo Parks and Recreation Commission.

-Use any authority granted to the City under state law to require mitigation of new development impacts on the City's park system.
-The City will impose park impact fees through its adopted impact fee ordinance, as set forth in the Growth Management Act.
+Use any authority granted to the city under state law to require mitigation of new development impacts on the city's park system.
+The city will impose park impact fees through its adopted impact fee ordinance, as set forth in the Growth Management Act.

 Maximize every possible funding source for park capital improvements.
-Funding sources available to the City include: City's annual budget - general fund and park reserves; impact fees; state and federal grants;

-conservation easements; donations; partnerships; in-kind donations of materials and labor; and voter approved bonds.
+Funding sources available include: the city's annual budget - general fund and park reserves; impact fees; state and federal grants; conservation easements; donations; partnerships; in-kind donations of materials and labor; and voter approved bonds.
 The City shall consider ongoing dedicated funding for park and recreation improvements.